 Your candidates are looking for your vote.
 There’s never been a better time to get them to commit to human rights.

-At ICCL we’ve identified 8 crucial but straightforward steps that a new government could take to advance human rights.
+At ICCL we’ve identified 8 crucial but straightforward asks that a new government could implement to advance human rights.

 Will you join us in asking them to commit to real reform?
 You can support each ask individually, or all 8.